-An often-overlooked part of treatment is the post-anaphylaxis recheck with your allergist to review what happened.
+An often overlooked part of treatment is the post-anaphylaxis recheck with your allergist to review what happened.
 Make sure you see your Board Certified Allergist after a reaction to review what happened and what can be done differently next time.
 Some things you might review include:

 - Why did the reaction happen?

-- Are there ways we can prevent it better in the future?
+- Are there ways we can better prevent it in the future?

 - Was the epinephrine given when it should have been?